yxsamliu/llvm-project/llvm/docs/AMDGPUUsage.rst

   object conforms:

   * ``ELFABIVERSION_AMDGPU_HSA_V2`` is used to specify the version of AMD HSA runtime ABI for code object V2.
-Specify using the Clang backend option ``-mllvm --amdhsa-code-object-version=2``.
+Specify using the Clang option ``-mcode-object-version=2``.

   * ``ELFABIVERSION_AMDGPU_HSA_V3`` is used to specify the version of AMD HSA runtime ABI for code object V3.
-Specify using the Clang backend option ``-mllvm --amdhsa-code-object-version=3``.
+Specify using the Clang option ``-mcode-object-version=3``.

   * ``ELFABIVERSION_AMDGPU_HSA_V4`` is used to specify the version of AMD HSA runtime ABI for code object V4.
-Specify using the Clang backend option ``-mllvm --amdhsa-code-object-version=4``.
+Specify using the Clang option ``-mcode-object-version=4``.
 This is the default code object version if not specified.

   * ``ELFABIVERSION_AMDGPU_PAL`` is used to specify the version of AMD PAL